 1. Place 227g icing sugar in a bowl

-2. Add 3x 5ml teaspoons of gum tragacanth.
+2. Add 3x 5ml teaspoons of gum tragacanth or CMC powder.
 Mix together.

 3. Add 6 x 5ml teaspoons of cold water